Retail Career Profile: Assistant Store Manager

 Summary of Experience

 Assistant managers should have strong interpersonal skills and the ability to deal with problems as they arise.
-The ability to think quickly and rationally to ever-changing situations will help you succeed at the job.
+The ability to think quickly and rationally to ever-changing situations will help you succeed in the job.

 You will need to have prior retail experience, merchandising skills and be sales oriented.
 Assistant managers often work their way up through the ranks of a store, beginning as a clerk, then a department supervisor and onto the assistant manager position.